proycon/foliapy/docs/source/folia.rst

     othertagger = doc.declare(folia.PosAnnotation, 'http://some/path/brown-tag-set', Processor(name="othertagger") )

-As shown in the above example, the :meth:`Document.declare` method will actually return the processor, which is useful if you have multiple, as each processor will automatically (unless you specificy it explicitly) get assigned an ID, which you can pass to individual annotations to associate your annotation with a particular processor.
+As shown in the above example, the :meth:`Document.declare` method will actually return the :class:`Processor` instance, which is useful if you have multiple, as each processor will automatically (unless you specificy it explicitly) get assigned an ID, which you can pass to individual annotations to associate your annotation with a particular processor.
 This will be illustrated later.

 You're not limited to just using one set, simply call declare with another set to add another declaration::